aizaz7/aizaz7/README.md

 - ⭐ I’m currently working on **AI Powered email Outreach and Workflow Automation**

-- 👯 I’m looking to collaborate on **Integrating Custom Automations into Legacy Systems**

 - 💬 Ask me about **Eliminating your Manual Workflow using Specialized AI Agents**

 - 📫 How to reach me **sheikhaizaz17@gmail.com**

-- ⚡ Fun fact **Every custom automation you build can reclaim hours of manual drudgery each week!**
+- ⚡ Fun fact **every custom automation you build can reclaim hours of manual drudgery each week!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">